Why is this intervention necessary?

 What's the linkage with Government schools?

-Bangladesh Government has allowed BRAC Primary School students to appear for Shomaponi Examination which is a pivotal examination that occurs at the end of the fifth grade class.
+Bangladesh Government has allowed BRAC Primary School students to appear for Shomaponi Examination which is a pivotal examination that occur at the end of the fifth grade class.

 The effectiveness of this programme was recently on display when the graduates of the non-formal schools were well ahead of the country average when it came to passing grade for the primary school examination.
 At 97 percent success rate in 2009 and 99.54 percent in 2010, they were well ahead of their peers who completed formal school taking an additional year.